Deception Pass State Park

 The Deception Pass bridge was completed in 1935.
 It is actually two bridges, Pass Island sits in between Fidalgo and Whidbey Islands and creates two waterways, Canoe Pass and Deception Pass.
 At the turn of the century there was a push to create the bridge to facilitate traveling between the islands.
-The matter was not settled too quickly though due to opposition from advocates of the ferry which was the original means of transport.
+The matter was not settled too quickly though due to opposition from advocates of the Deception Pass ferry which was the original means of transport.
 Eventually practicality won over and in 1933 the Washington State legislature voted to begin the construction.

 The end result of the construction created a bridge that was over a quarter of a mile long (1487 feet), and 180 feet above the waters of Deception Pass.
 It’s a fairly narrow bridge at only 28 feet wide, especially considering that about 20,000 cars pass over it every day.
 On windy days it can feel even narrower still if you are caught passing by a semi-truck just inches away!

-Deception Pass Bridge Facts
+Deception Pass Bridge History

 The human history of the Deception Pass dates back over 6,000 years, when the first people settled in the areas now known as Cornet Bay, Bowman Bay and Rosario Beach.
 A year round village was located in Bowman Bay because Rosario Beach proved to be too unpredictable as a canoe launching point when storm-driven waves ravaged the shore.
 Eventually, the land was settled by the Samish and the Swinomish who lived on the land until the early 1900s.